Anti-submarine weapon: Depth charge

+Anti-submarine ahead-throwing projectiles

 Anti-submarine mortar

 With the discovery that depth charges rarely scored a kill by hitting a submarine, but instead were most effective in barrages, it was found that similar or better effects could be obtained by larger numbers of smaller explosions.
 The anti-submarine mortar is actually an array of spigot mortars, designed to fire off a number of small explosives simultaneously and create an array of explosions around a submarine's position.
 These were often called Hedgehogs after the name given to a World War II British design.
 Later ASW mortar shells were fitted with impact detonators that fired only after actual contact with the hull of the submarine, allowing sonar crews to maintain a constant sound track until a hit was achieved.

 The Hedgehog fired twenty-four 14.5 kg charges whereas a later development called the "Squid" fired three full-sized depth charges.
 A further development called "Limbo" was used into the 1960s, and this used 94 kg charges.